n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 only the `<bng2>` shaping model.

-Shaping engines may also choose to apply `blwf` substitutions to below-base consonants occuring before the base consonant when it is known that the font in use supports an applicable substitution lookup.
+Shaping engines may also choose to apply `blwf` substitutions to below-base consonants occuring before the base consonant or syllable base when it is known that the font in use supports an applicable substitution lookup.

 Shaping engines may also choose to position left-side matras according